The History of the Thalidomide Tragedy

 The substantive issues and results of the Thalidomide trial

-The Thalidomide trial focused on clarifying issues of whether actions or omissions of the accused employees of our company caused nerve damage in adults or deformities in children in utero and whether such damage could be assigned to culpable conduct of such former employees.
+The Thalidomide trial focused on clarifying whether actions or omissions of the accused employees of our company caused nerve damage in adults or deformities in children in utero, and whether such damage could be assigned to the culpable conduct of such former employees.

-The criminal proceedings did not, however, deal with the question of whether the affected families had claims for compensation from the company.
+The criminal proceedings did not, however, address whether the affected families had claims for compensation from the company.
 Those were to be clarified in separate civil proceedings.

-The Court found it difficult to reach a definitive answer to the question of the culpability of the people accused.
-The trial was finally terminated without judgement.
-The Court founded its decision in approximately 100 pages that it issued in December 1970.
+The Court found it difficult to reach a definitive answer to the culpability of the people accused.
+The trial was finally terminated without judgment.
+The Court substantiated its decision in approximately 100 pages that it issued in December 1970.

-We summarise the results of the decision below.
+We summarize the results of the decision below.

-- It was proven that taking Thalidomide resulted in nerve damage (Polyneuritis).
+- It was proven that taking Thalidomide could result in nerve damage (Polyneuritis).
 With regard to this nerve damage, Grünenthal had not met the requirements for a proper, conscientious pharmaceutical manufacturer.

 Was there political interference in the Thalidomide trial?

-There have been isolated allegations that German politicians interfered in the Thalidomide trial in favour of Grünenthal, leading to a premature termination of the proceedings.
+There have been isolated allegations that German politicians interfered in the trial in favor of Grünenthal, leading to a premature termination of the proceedings.
 This allegation is false.
 It was a conspiracy theory created by British activists to develop claims for compensation against the German federal government.
-A research report by the historian Dr. Lenhard-Schramm, which was ordered by the State of North Rhine-Westphalia, confirmed in 2016 that the allegations about political influence were based on falsely-dated documents and intentional misrepresentations.
+A research report by the historian Dr. Lenhard-Schramm, which the State of North Rhine-Westphalia ordered, confirmed in 2016 that the allegations about political influence were based on falsely dated documents and intentional misrepresentations.

 The settlement and the creation of the German Federal Contergan Foundation

-- Grünenthal had committed to pay the amount of the settlement to the affected families with the reservation that the company would be freed from further claims by health and pension insurers, as well as other social insurance carriers.
+- Grünenthal had committed to pay the amount of the settlement to the affected families on the condition that the company would be freed from further claims by health and pension insurers and other social insurance carriers.

-- The Thalidomide-affected children were also threatened that the social benefits owed to them by the State would be reduced by the payments they would receive from the settlement with Grünenthal.
-All things considered, the children would not have received any additional financial support despite the settlement.
+- The parents of the affected children feared that the social benefits owed to them by the State would be offset against the settlement payment from Grünenthal.
+This would have meant that the children would not have received any additional financial support despite the settlement.

-Both preconditions were met by the legislature with the creation of a foundation under public law.
-The law establishing the Contergan Foundation came into effect on 31 October 1972.
+The legislature met both preconditions with the creation of a foundation under public law.
+The law establishing the German Federal Contergan Foundation came into effect on 31 October 1972.

-With the approval of the majority of affected families, Grünenthal paid the 100 million German marks promised in the settlement of April 1970 (converted to approximately 51 million euros in 2002) plus 10 million German marks in incurred interest into the foundation.
-In this way, the claims under the settlement of the people affected were replaced with life-long support benefits from the Contergan Foundation.
+With the approval of the majority of affected families, Grünenthal paid the 100 million German marks promised as part of the settlement of April 1970 (converted to approximately 50 million euros in 2002) into the foundation.
+Thus, the life-long support benefits of the German Federal Contergan Foundation replaced the claims under the settlement of the affected people.

-With regard to Grünenthal's financial contribution, the Foundation Act established that no more extensive claims existed against the company and that also social insurance carriers had no claims.
-The Foundation Act also established that benefits from the Contergan Foundation could not be offset against any social insurance claims of Thalidomide-affected people, which would have been detrimental to the affected people.
+Regarding Grünenthal's financial contribution, the German Federal Foundation Act established that no more claims existed against the company and that social insurance carriers had no claims.
+The German Federal Contergan Foundation Act also confirmed that the foundation’s benefits could not be offset against any social insurance claims of Thalidomide-affected people, which would have been detrimental to the affected people.

-The federal government paid an additional 100 million German marks into the foundation's endowment fund.
-The resources now at hand created the basis for extensive financial support for Thalidomide-affected people.
-The Contergan Foundation has supported Thalidomide-affected people in 38 countries to date.
+The federal government paid an additional 100 million German marks into the foundation's endowment fund, creating the basis for extensive financial support for Thalidomide-affected people.
+The German Federal Contergan Foundation has supported Thalidomide-affected people in 38 countries to date, for example, in Brazil, Ireland and Spain.

 The international dimension of the Thalidomide tragedy